 You mean 'broadcaster'?

-The Pale Emperor will be released in the UK on January 19, 2015 via Cooking Vinyl.
+The Pale Emperor will be released on January 20, 2015 via Hell, etc.

 Follow Emma on Twitter: @emmaggarland